Tag Vector Series: Table of Contents

 Tag Vector is currently a convention to connect "tags" together with vector arrows, showing the contextual

 relationship between tags.
-The tags inference level in relation to each other can be inferred as being up↑
+The tags inference level in relation to each other can be inferred as being up↑ or down ↓[1]

-has a higher inference level than name
+The tag person has a higher inference level than name as name is an attribute of person.

 const person_name = 'Elon Musk'